justanotherdot/justanotherdot/site/posts/bindings-are-cheap-managing-rightward-drift.md

 ```

 **But this is weird**.
 Giving callers control is at the crux of good error
-handling, especially when it comes to something as powerful as error handling
+handling, especially when it comes to something as powerful as errors as values!
-with values!

 What I absolutely love about the rampant `let`-bindings approach is that it
 provides a lot of flexibility for modification; with `let` bindings we can
-remove or modify the offending assignments exactly.
+remove or modify the offending assignments exactly, rather than mangling a
+rather delicately constructed expression.

 Rust also lets us shadow variables and with its move semantics we can avoid
-unexpected allocations, hence we can do things like expressing
-data as it changes throughout various steps:
+unexpected allocations when doing things like expressing data as it changes
+throughout various steps but under the same name:

 ```
 struct Json {